-Though there is some overlap between these publications, what is most striking is the sheer variety of poets they contain.
+Though there is some overlap between these publications, what is most striking is the variety of poets they contain.
 Within this surfeit of names, though, a recurrent figure is Ahren Warner: soon to have a second collection published by Bloodaxe, recently appointed as the new Poetry London editor, winner of the Arts Foundation Fellowship and still a few years shy of 30.
-Continue reading

 On Wednesday November 14th I’ll be performing a one-off set with musician and storyteller Christine Cooper at First Floor Portobello in Notting Hill (see event details below).
 Come along if you can.
 There will poems new and old with a musical backing and I might even preview a song or two…

 My final, full, day in Abu Dhabi (June 6th) started early with me leading workshops for three school groups.
 It was great fun to work with students with such a highly developed sensibility for poetry.
 I particularly enjoyed hearing some poems the students had written in the local Nabati style which is so much a part of Emirati culture that the reality TV show celebrating it has been called ‘one of the most successful Arab television shows ever’ .
 The evening brought a trip to Saadiyat Island for my performance at Artscape of World Cultures.
 Manarat Al Saadiyat is a beautiful place and it was wonderful to be able to share the stage with so many talented artists and performers.
 Here is a picture of the entrance to give you a sense of the place: